denivale/FWC-QMBFS/README.md

 Platform: Linux

+Version: v1.0

+Build: 2019 - 2023  All rights reserved (C)

+This work is protected under the Croatian law "Zakon o autorskom pravu i srodnim pravima" NN 111/21 from October 22 2021.

 This work is published under the Creative Commons Zero v1.0 Universal.

 The statements above do not include any external program or latex package called by this program.